Updated: Aug 20

 I recommend from age 3-4.
 You can then build up everything you plan to do from the ground, like bending, core strength, all the tack, leading and going outside.

-Before you regularly and intensively put weight on the horses back, it should be at least 6 years old and physically and mentally ready and trained.
+Before you regularly and intensively put weight on the horses back, like in going for competition and work (dressage, jumping, cross country, endurance, etc.) it should be at least 6 years old and physically and mentally ready and trained.

 Essential basics to begin with